python-gitlab/python-gitlab/docs/api-usage.rst

 .. note::

    To use the v3 make sure to install python-gitlab 1.4.
 Only the v4 API is documented here.
-See the documentation of earlier version for the v3 API.
+See the documentation of earlier versions for the v3 API.

 ``gitlab.Gitlab`` class
 =======================